Alyssa Grenfell: Career

-Her book, How to Leave the Mormon Church: An Exmormon's Guide to Rebuilding After Religion (2023), explores her personal journey of leaving the LDS Church and provides guidance for others undergoing similar experiences.
+Her book, How to Leave the Mormon Church: An Exmormon's Guide to Rebuilding After Religion (2023, ISBN 9798989310517), explores her personal journey of leaving the LDS Church and provides guidance for others undergoing similar experiences.
 It combines memoir-style storytelling with practical advice for navigating life after leaving a high-demand religious community.
 It also addresses challenges such as redefining relationships, finding a new spiritual identity, and confronting religious trauma.

 Personal life

-Grenfell currently lives in Austin, Texas, with her husband and two children.
+As of April 2025, Grenfell lives in Austin, Texas, with her husband and two sons (born around 2018 and 2022).